 Jhonattan Arango, founder of Anemos Art Preservation

 Jhonattan founded Anemos after more than a decade spent painting large-scale public murals across the United States.
-He runs Art of Anón with his wife Samantha Arango, a public mural practice that has produced more than forty commissioned works.
-This is where the fieldwork that built Anemos happened.
+He runs Art of Anón with his wife Samantha, a public mural practice that has produced more than forty commissioned works and provided the fieldwork that built Anemos.
+Their public work has been commissioned by municipalities, public art programs, and corporate clients such as Starbucks.

-Jhonattan cares about public art because it softens the edges of daily life in the concrete jungle.
-As a meticulous person, he wanted the work to last longer than the five-year lifespan most commissions were built around, so he pushed toward ten.
-That led him through a long exploration of primers, paints, and topcoats, and eventually to the piece of the puzzle that makes a mural cyclical rather than temporary.
+Jhonattan cares about public art because it's constantly hard at work in visible and invisible ways, softening the edges of daily life in the concrete jungle.
+As a meticulous person, he wanted their work to last longer than the five-year lifespan that was asked of most mural commissions.
+That led him through a long exploration of primers, paints, polymers, and topcoats, and eventually to the piece of the puzzle that makes a mural cyclical rather than temporary.
+In 2024, their work The Offering, a mural sculpture totaling 600 square feet, entered the City of Dallas permanent public art collection under a projected twenty-year lifespan.
+Murals usually stay within the temporary collection, containing works expected to last around five years.

 The practice